8ta4/accent/DONTREADME.md

 > Why a 1-second latency goal?

-1 second is pretty much the limit for keeping your flow of thought uninterrupted.
+"[1.0 second is about the limit for the user's flow of thought to stay uninterrupted](https://www.nngroup.com/articles/response-times-3-important-limits/#:~:text=1.0%20second%20is%20about%20the%20limit%20for%20the%20user's%20flow%20of%20thought%20to%20stay%20uninterrupted)".
 Quick feedback is crucial to keep you focused.
 That's why the interface is tweaked to make things feel faster.

 ### Cost